dt-snyder/sfdx-affirm/README.md

       or the --testclasses flag is provided.

   -o, --openstatus
-      If provided, the deployment status page will be opened in the default or specified org.
+      (Optional) if provided the deployment status page will be opened in the default or specified org.

   -p, --printall
       (Optional) if provided the results will be printed to the console.
 Can not be used with --saveresults or --noresults.

   -r, --noresults
-      If provided, you will not be asked if you would like to print the component details or test details after validation completes.
+      (Optional) if provided minimal results will be printed and you will not be asked if you would like to save or print results.
+Can not be used with --printall or --saveresults.

   -s, --silent
-      If provided, you will not be prompted at all for input.
+      (Optional) If provided you will not be prompted at all for input.
 If correct input isn't provided command fails.

   -t, --testclasses=<value>
-      Comma separated list of tests to run.
-If none are provided you will be asked to confirm your choice to validate without tests before continuing without tests.
+      (Optional) Comma separated list of tests to run.
+If none are provided all test classes listed in any test suites found in the 'packagedir' will be use.
+If none are found and target org is production the default 'declarativeTestClass' is NOT used.

   -u, --targetusername=<value>
       username or alias for the target org; overrides default target org

   -w, --waittime=<value>
-      The number of minutes to wait for the command to complete.
-The default is 10.
+      (Optional) The number of minutes to wait for the command to complete.
+Uses default 'waitTime' from AffirmSettings.

   --apiversion=<value>
       override the api version used for api requests made by this command